skip to Main Content

 Diffraction happens as photons exit the media, and only when half rolls do not cancel on exit

 This is why white light remain sharp and focused even through the thickest of glass sheets, while the smallest of prisms split white light just as well as big ones.
+The size of the prism is irrelevant.
+Only its shape and position relative to the incoming light is of importance.

 Note also that this has nothing to do with wavelength.
 All that matters is the size of the photons.